 This school provides education in Korean language for preschool through 6th grade school children who have taken the Beginning Learner class.
 The school will offer children opportunities to understand Korean culture and to gain cross-cultural experiences by teaching them in Korean.February 1, 2020 to April 25, 2020, Neff Hall Rm 133, 135, 139, 149

 This class is suitable for beginners and will cover the fundamentals of classical ballet technique.
 It is a more formal setting that will give students the discipline to mature as dancers.
 The importance of strength, flexibility, rhythm, musicality, and memorization will be stressed.
 Basics of performing will be introduced.
-It is recommended that students have taken Ballet I but it is not required.September 21, 2019 to December 14, 2019, Williams Theatre Rm 113
+It is recommended that students have taken Ballet I but it is not required.January 18, 2020 to March 28, 2020, Williams Theatre Rm 113

 This is a great introductory class that will get young students used to making sounds with different parts of the tap shoe.
 Elements such as toe taps, heel digs, shuffles, and ball-changes are taught.
 Body rhythms and using imaginative play to explore improvisation will be incorporated.
 There will be an emphasis on dancing to the beat and hearing rhythms of different music.Class not currently open for registration.
 Click here to be notified of future offerings.

 Chamber music is one of the many great learning experiences for young musicians studying music.
 It can strengthen individual playing skills as well as build self confidence and working together as a team.
 CAA Chamber Music students are provided with a chance to excel in their musical abilities and creativity through weekly coachings by CAA instructors, followed by a recital at the end of the semester.
 We are offering an experience of musical community, creativity and excellence.January 21, 2020 to April 14, 2020, Rhinehart Music Center Rm TBD

 GIRLS can make a difference in any city!
 In this camp, you will work with a team to imagine, design,collaborate, and construct your vision of a section of an innovative futuristic city.
 While working on your project, you will interact with female engineers and STEM professionals who will share what they do on their job and what made them successful.
 You can explore your own potential in a STEM (science, technology, engineering, and math) field by asking questions that will help you decide if pursuing a STEM major is right for you.Class not currently open for registration.
 Click here to be notified of future offerings.